Uncertainty in Graph Neural Networks: A Survey: Identifying Sources of Uncertainty in

 \textbf{Epistemic uncertainty (EU).} In contrast, epistemic uncertainty---known as systemic uncertainty---refers to the uncertainty caused by the lack of knowledge of the \gnn, thus reducible.
 It arises in the procedure of \gnn modeling, further classified as \textbf{model uncertainty (MU)}.
 On one hand, model uncertainty comes from the choice of model structure.
 For instance, the shallow network structure may lead to the under-confidence of \gnns \citep{wang2022gcl}.
 On the other hand, the training process of \gnn also introduces model uncertainty in the selection of parameters, for example, learning rate, epoch number, batch size, and techniques (e.g., weight initialization).
-Another type of epistemic uncertainty is \textbf{distributional uncertainty (DU)}, introduced by \cite{malinin2018predictive}.
-While applying the trained \gnn to the test data for inference, the distribution shift contributes to the uncertainty of prediction, such that the training and test sets do not come from the same distribution.
-This is common for inductive inference, where \gnn is trained on one graph and applied to another graph for prediction tasks.
+Introduced by \cite{malinin2018predictive}, another type of epistemic uncertainty is \textbf{distributional uncertainty (DU)}, which arises when \gnn has false assumption about the problem setting and data generation process.
+This is common for inductive inference, where \gnn is trained on one graph and applied to another graph for prediction tasks, such that the training and test sets do not come from the same distribution.
+While applying the trained \gnn to the test data for inference, the distribution shift contributes to the uncertainty of prediction.

+Note that since EU = MU + DU, and PU = AU + EU, then PU = AU + MU + DU.
+This relationship is illustrated in the middle subfigure of Figure \ref{fig: connection}.
+In most settings, prediction results are typically considered to have no distributional uncertainty, DU=0, thus EU=MU+0=MU.
+To avoid confusion of terms, we will use epistemic uncertainty (EU) at most time in Sections \ref{4. task} and \ref{5: applications}.
+If distributional uncertainty (DU) is explicitly stated, such as in tasks like OOD, we will use MU and DU.

 Besides these frequently classified types, \gnn uncertainty can also be classified from subjective viewpoints, e.g., vacuity (conflicting evidence) and dissonance (lack of evidence) \citep{zhao2020uncertainty}.

 In general, the goal for \gnn modeling should be to reduce EU, including delicate design of model structures and parameters, along with enhanced robustness and generalization to diverse distributions.
 On the contrary, since AU can only be quantified but not reduced, separating it from the epistemic uncertainty would provide a more reliable illustration of \gnn performance.